 "Siracusa villa piscina 0931."
 (Telephone prefixes, or area codes, vary not only by province but by locality; to find a prefix

 search with the name of the town and the phrase prefisso telefonico or consult a site like PorTel.it under "Prefissi d'Italia" for "Sicilia.")
 Here are a few for specific localities and the areas immediately near them: » To narrow the useful results, and to filter out from the results hotels and other services which happen to have the word "villa" in their name, add a term like settimana for a weekly rental, affitto (which means "rental"), mare for a place near the coast, casa to indicate a residence, or specify casa di vacanza (vacation house).
 You might also add the symbol (€) or word euro to the search phrase, as it may appear on a villa owner's site. » On the Italian version of Google you can actually request just the search results in Italian (selecting pagine in italiano), which may make it easier to get to a villa site's homepage; the villa sites themselves may have language options.
 As the words Italiano and English often appear on sites' homepages, each is yet another potential search word. » For an efficient search, the sequence of the words is extremely important: Always begin the search phrase with the name of the locality (city or town) or region (Etna, Madonie, Nebrodi, Iblei), followed by the word villa (or casa for a cottage) and then the other terms.
 Not only do these search strategies work, they can actually be satisfying, even fun - and learning a few Italian words certainly can't hurt considering that you'll be visiting soon.
 You may come to enjoy your new life as an internet spy!
 Some villa owners may not be perfectly fluent in English, but they can usually manage an email; that's why translation software exists, and anyway cognates like the name of the month you'll be coming to Sicily are almost identical in Italian and English (agosto for August, etc.), so it's not the arcane "science" that some folks would have you believe.
 One point should be made perfectly clear.
 We are not suggesting web searches simply as a way of avoiding the use of agents.
 Some villa owners having a particularly independent spirit (a typically Sicilian trait we admire) or perhaps having seen unsatisfactory results in partnering with marketing people, categorically refuse to work through agents.
 The only way to find their properties may be by searching on the web.
 Will an owner give you a better price than you would get if you rented his property through an agency?
 A good question.
 It depends on the length of your stay and various other factors.
-Rental agents won't tell you this, but the "published" rates they quote are often negotiable, especially during a difficult season - and as the leisure travel industry recovers from the recession 2010 will be a relatively difficult season for many, though not as bad as 2009, which saw international leisure/vacation travel to Sicily down by around 50 percent compared to 2008.
+Rental agents won't tell you this, but the "published" rates they quote are often negotiable, especially during a difficult season - and as the leisure travel industry recovers from the recession 2012 will be a fairly difficult season for many, though not as bad as the last two or three, which saw international leisure/vacation travel to Sicily down by around 50 percent compared to 2008.
 If the agent may be willing to discount a rate, so might the owner.
 Even if the rental agent is based outside Italy, the simple fact is that here in Italy negotiating for a better price is a way of life where "big ticket" items and services are concerned, and at well over a thousand euros per week a luxury villa rental is such a product.
 Having made villa rental agents angry as can be, we should reiterate that they do offer a convenient service - which is why several good ones advertise on this website.
 Whether the service is worth as much as 40 percent of the villa rental price (demanded by the more "prestigious" rental agencies in an industry where commissions are unregulated and often subjectively established) is a discussion best left for another time and place.
 Especially outside the "high" rental season (May through August), it is often possible to negotiate a better price with some agents and even with some owners.
 Don't be afraid to try, even if it's not your customary approach.
 So the agent gets 30 percent instead of 40.
 So what?
 Remember that you are the customer and that it's the quality of the villa and the hospitality of the owners that count most, not a rental agent's fancy office or website.
-Once you've made your reservation, it's up to you to get to Sicily and enjoy your holiday here - the rental agent, helpful and cooperative though he may be, was only the starting point.
+Once you've made your reservation, it's up to you to get to Sicily and enjoy your holiday here - the rental agent, helpful and cooperative though she may be, was only the starting point.
 The whole idea of independent travel is that it's just that: independent.
-There are plenty of travel ideas and suggestions for things to do on this site and others.
+There are plenty of travel ideas and suggestions for things to do described on this site and others.
 When it comes to bed and breakfasts, quality is a key issue.
 For more information, and a listing of a few better bed and breakfasts - in the cities and beyond - visit our bed and breakfast page, which also describes other options such as apartment rentals.
 Guest Farms - Farm Houses - Country Retreats Agriturismo is described in greater detail on our guest farm page.
 Think of it as a country bed and breakfast.
 One of the advantages of this kind of lodging is that, being outside of urban traffic (which in Sicily's larger cities can be chaotic and frustrating), it makes excursions to various sights within close driving distance a simple matter. |

 Top of Page |